Henwen: Analysis

 Don Carleton suggests that the tale of Henwen is an allegorical account of the harrying of a female religious leader across south-west Britain by Arthur.

 In popular culture

 In The Chronicles of Prydain by Lloyd Alexander, Hen Wen is depicted as a clairvoyant pig kept by Dallben and Coll and looked after by Taran, the young protagonist of the series.
 Hen Wen also appears in The Black Cauldron (1985), the Walt Disney adaptation of the first two books in Alexander's series.

-In The Seven Deadly Sins manga and anime there is a character who is based on Henwen.
+In The Seven Deadly Sins manga and anime there is a character, Hawk Mama, who is based on Henwen.